t3thi/Documentation/MeetingMinutes/2024/02/monthly.md

 ## Any last words

-- We are grateful that Christian is sharing his translation handling work with us.
+- We are grateful that Lolli is sharing his translation handling work with us.
 This allows us to sharpen our own understanding of core patch processes
 - It is now motivating to have launched the first own WIP core patches from our team and to be able to discuss them within the team

 ## February Team Meeting Minutes